How to Sell on Spoonflower, the basics

 • Create a community around your shop

-Spoonflower customers sell handmade goods through a variety of marketing platforms including Etsy, or their own e-commerce websites and other marketing platforms for small businesses.
-Your audience could find and purchase your designs through places like Etsy, Amazon, Wal-Mart, Wayfair, Ebay among other affliate sites that Spoonflower has an affiliate partnership with so it's always a good idea to get familiar with those platforms to see how your customers are finding you.
+Spoonflower customers sell handmade goods through a variety of marketing platforms, including Etsy, their own e-commerce websites, and other marketing platforms for small businesses.
+Your audience could find and purchase your designs through places like Etsy, Amazon, Wal-Mart, Wayfair, eBay, and other affiliate sites that Spoonflower has an affiliate partnership with, so it's always a good idea to get familiar with those platforms to see how your customers are finding you.

-The last thing is don't forget to take advantage of these valuable designer's resources on Spoonflower:
+The last thing is, don't forget to take advantage of these resources on Spoonflower:

 • Designer analytics